TELEPHONE CALLS / E-MAILS:

 Payments may be made via Cash, Credit and Debit Card.

 I am currently a provider for Cigna, Empire Blue Cross/ Blue Shield, Anthem and United Healthcare/Optum.
-Individual sessions are $150-$200 and I have limited lower fee slots available from $75-$100.
+Individual therapy sessions are $150-$200 and I have limited lower fee slots available from $75-$100.
 Family therapy is $90- $150 per session.
 Group psychotherapy is between $40-$60 per member.
+Life coaching fees are from $50- $100 per session.

 For consultation services to organizations, the rate depends on how many participants and length of presentation or workshop.
 Please contact me at 347- 450-5744 for further information.